ezsystems/ez-js-rest-client/README.md

         resource: "@jsRestClientBundle/Resources/config/routing.yml"
     ```
 * If you intend to test promise-based version of the CAPI, additionally install
-Q library by running
+Q library by running the following command **from the bundle directory**:
 ```
 $ bower install
 ```
 * Clear the Symfony 2 caches with ezpublish/console.

-After these steps you may access `/js-rest-client-test/` path where you will find
+After these steps you may access `/js-rest-client-test/` path where you will
-testing html page.
+find testing html page.
 Most of requests can be configured a little bit before
 executing them by changing input values.
 See details of tests implementation in
 `Resources/public/js/cookbook-*.js` files.